Table of Contents[Hide][Show]

 Rule #1 – Healthy Cheese is Made with Real Salt

-Lot of options abound for using sea salt.
-Since I am not into home cheese making myself, I cannot comment on the merits and minuses of different types of salt to particular cheese making processes and products.
-But what I can say is that I don’t buy industrial processed salt for my cooking.
+A lot of options abound for using sea salt.
+Since I am not into home cheese making myself, I cannot comment on the merits and minuses of different types of salt to particular cheese-making processes and products.
+But what I can say is that I don’t buy industrially processed salt for my cooking.
 And, I certainly don’t want my farmers doing so either!
 Given the very low cost of good quality sea salt in bulk and its easy availability, there is little excuse not to use such salts instead of cheap, industrial kinds.

 Rule #2 – Healthy Cheese is Aged Using Non-GMO Rennet